Coconut Oatmeal Cookies

 - Let the cookies cool completely before storing.

-- Store in a sealed container at room temperature for up to 5 days or in the fridge for up to 2 weeks.
+- Store in a sealed container at room temperature for up to 5 days or in the refrigerator for up to 2 weeks.

 - I like to freeze the cookies because they’re delicious enjoyed straight from the freezer!
-Store them in an airtight container for up to 3 months.
+Store them in a freezer safe container for up to 3 months.

 Coconut Oatmeal Cookies